 Home > Dual Enrollment

-Dual Enrollment is a program that allows qualified high school and home schooled students to earn college credits for courses taken online through NOVA ELI while still studying high school courses.
+Dual Enrollment is a program that allows qualified high school and home schooled students to earn college credits for courses taken online through NOVA Online while still studying high school courses.
 With approval from the high school, these college credits may be used to meet high school graduation requirements, as well.
 For some students, dual enrollment may be a better option than taking AP or IB courses.

 You can begin working on an associate degree or certificate, allowing you to complete college course work